-We’re right in the thick of the holiday season, and the pressure to buy, buy, buy is everywhere—and those gift-giving expectations can be stressful for employers.
+We’re approaching holiday season, and the pressure to buy, buy, buy is everywhere—and those gift-giving expectations can be stressful for employers.
 While we all know that the holiday season isn’t about the presents, your team works hard for you all year, and it just feels right to show your appreciation for everything they do.

 For many small businesses or non-profits, pricey gifts for employees just aren’t in the budget.
 That’s where a bit of creativity, some authenticity, and a few minutes of your time can go a long way towards creating a joyful and triumphant workplace over the winter months.
 Can’t afford to hand out cash bonuses but still want to pass some warm fuzzy feelings around?